-Checking Childcare Providers - Document Checks, Research & References
+Checking Childcare Providers - Document Checks, Criminal Record Checks, References & other Research

 There are a number of important checks you should carry out before entering into a contract with a childcare provider to care for your children.
 We suggest that you put together a file with a tick sheet which will help you to ensure you have seen each piece of evidence and talked to the childcarer about each aspect of your child’s care which you want to discuss.